buildingSMART/IDS/Documentation/facet-configurations.md

 ## Material

-Schema change:

-- in the requirements we have to allow multiple materials to enable prohibited/optional
+- in the requirements we have to allow multiple materials to enable prohibited/optional (already possible)
-- in the applicability we have to allow multiple materials to target elements with multiple materials
+- in the applicability we have to allow multiple materials to target elements with multiple materials in AND (already possible)

 | Fields Entered | Required | Optional | Prohibited | Applicability |
 | -------------- | -------- | -------- | ---------- | ------------- |